WorldMaker/blog.worldmaker.net/_posts/2021-08-15-sushi-burrito.md

 if anyone else wants try their hand at this experiment I would be curious to hear about any replication studies.

+# Experiment 1 Update 1

+I realized that the wasabi guac was discoloring at a faster rate than I prefer and remembered that citric acid can help slow that so I added a ton of lime juice into the wasabi guac.
+The lime was a strong improvement to the overall taste of the wasabi guac, both on tortilla chips and in a leftovers burrito.
+I will need to remember it the next time I make a wasabi guac.